Final instructions and greetings

 As there is no time in eternity how could anyone say?

 As God you can spend as long as you like looking at any time in history and you know the end from the beginning.
-(Point to specific points on the dowel) Here is an opening flower bud.
+(Point to specific points on the rod) Here is an opening flower bud.
 (Now indicate points on opposite sides) Here is a major natural disaster.
-Here is a child going to bed and praying to you.
+Here is a young girl going to bed and praying to you.

 How much time can you spend looking at the flower bud as it opens?